New Stimulus Leads Economists to Revise Up Growth, Deficit Projections -- Update

 Continue Reading Below

-Another impact of Washington's new fiscal stance -- larger budget deficits in the years ahead, which could constrain the government's ability to respond to future downturns or crises.
+Another impact of Washington's fiscal stance will be larger budget deficits in future years, which could constrain the government's ability to respond to future downturns or crises, the economists say.

-The final version of a $1.5 trillion tax cut signed into law by President Donald Trump last week provides a slightly more front-loaded round of fiscal stimulus than earlier versions passed by the House and Senate.
+The final version of a $1.5 trillion tax cut signed into law by President Donald Trump last week provides a slightly more front-loaded round of fiscal stimulus than earlier versions passed by Congress.

-Meanwhile, Congress is likely to consider a deal in January to boost federal spending caps and spend heavily on disaster relief to address storms earlier this year.
-House Republicans have proposed an $81 billion disaster relief bill, almost double the White House's funding request, though the Senate didn't take up the measure before the year-end recess.
+Meanwhile, Congress is likely to consider a deal in January to boost federal spending caps and spend heavily on disaster reliefto address the impact of storms earlier this year.
+House Republicans have proposed an $81 billion disaster-relief bill, almost double the White House's funding request, though the Senate didn't take up the measure before the year-end recess.

 The combined tax cuts and spending increases are likely to add around 0.7 percentage points to gross domestic product growth in 2018 and another 0.2 percentage points in 2019, said Lewis Alexander, chief U.S. economist at Nomura Securities LLC.
 He estimates increased government spending could account for half of that boost next year.